 Do I need to be in the UAE for the agency to act?

 No. Most established agencies handle cases for international creditors remotely.
-You'll need to provide documentation (contracts, invoices, correspondence) and a Power of Attorney for legal proceedings, but physical presence isn't required for the agency to operate.
+You’ll need to provide documentation (contracts, invoices, correspondence) and a Power of Attorney for legal proceedings, but physical presence isn’t required.

 What if the debtor has left the UAE?